-CAREL’s products comply with national, EU and international safety standards.
+CAREL’s products comply with national, EU and international standards on safety, electromagnetic compatibility and ecodesign, implementing best practices in order to improve quality and reliability.
 Specifically, the CAREL products bear the CE mark in Europe, confirming their compliance with the EU safety requirements.

 Outside the EU, the group products are certified for safety by authorised laboratories or national or international bodies.